zwave-js/node-zwave-js/packages/cc/cc.api.md

 // Warning: (ae-missing-release-tag) "assignLifelineIssueingCommand" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-function assignLifelineIssueingCommand(applHost: ZWaveApplicationHost_2, endpoint: IZWaveEndpoint_2, ccId: CommandClasses, ccCommand: number): Promise<void>;
+function assignLifelineIssueingCommand(ctx: CCAPIHost<CCAPINode & SupportsCC & ControlsCC & GetEndpoint<EndpointId_2 & SupportsCC> & QuerySecurityClasses>, endpoint: EndpointId_2, ccId: CommandClasses, ccCommand: number): Promise<void>;

 // Warning: (ae-missing-release-tag) "AssociationAddress" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //